AJTieszen/The-Backrooms-1991/README.md

 This directory holds both tilemaps and tilesheets for the game.

 ### tilemaps:
-Standard text files, formatted as exported from Pyxeledit
+Standard text files, formatted as exported from Pyxeledit (set to layer 0).
+Formatting must be followed or the program will likely crash. <br>
-Header:
+_Header:_ <br>
+  tileswide 16
+  tileshigh 14
+  tilewidth 16
+  tileheight 16

+  layer 0